spektre1/dgns/NOTES.md

 Thoughts?
 I'll probably start in with some concept art for things and see if that helps me fill in some design holes.
 I often get ideas about what needs to be in a place once I try to draw it and the people in it.

-What sort of, well, abilities do demons have that make the mortals fear them?
+What sort of, well, abilities do demons have that cause the mortals fear them?

 ## Locations